About Xcalak Marine Park

 The Marine Park protects fantastic biodiversity both under and above the water.
 Diving in the marine sanctuary, you’ll find one of the healthiest reefs in the Caribbean and a wide variety of coral and fish species.

-The Xcalak Reef National Park, which includes the waters in front of the 30km stretch of coast, starts at the Bacalar Chico River to the south, which is also the border between Mexico and Belize.
-The Marine Park was decreed on November 27th 2000 due to an initiative put forth by the inhabitants of this sleepy little fishing village in 1996.
+Xcalak Reef National Park, which includes the waters in front of its 30 km stretch of coast, starts at the Bacalar Chico River to the south—also the border between Mexico and Belize.
+The marine park was decreed on November 27, 2000, thanks to an initiative put forth by local Xcalak residents in 1996.

-The wetlands within the Park are a RAMSAR site and also protected by the government, making the Xcalak Reef National Park one of the most widely and thoroughly protected National Parks in the region with enough measures in place to ensure it stays that way for years to come.
+The park’s wetlands are a designated Ramsar Site, making Xcalak Reef National Park one of the most widely and thoroughly protected national parks in the region, with enough measures in place to ensure it stays that way for years to come.

 Quality training in a quiet "off-the-beaten track" location with purpose-built Tec facilities.